 What is "throw distance" and how does it work?

+Epson published a tool which we find very helpful for understanding specific throw distances.
+The calculator can help you develop an idea of what throw distance will work best for you.
 While you are planning your decorations or shopping for projectors, it can be incredibly helpful to plug your own numbers into this calculator.